-Qualified certification service provider CERTUM provides a 24x7 capability to submit a revocation request.
+CERTUM provides a 24x7 capability to submit a revocation request.

-Requirements for revocation and suspension of certificates are specified in the Act on Electronic Signature of 18 September, 2001 (Journal of Law 2001 No. 130 item 1450).
-The Article 31, § 4 and 5 of the Act is most substantial.
-According to § 4: the revocation of the certificate evidence of National root (NCCert) used for the verification of electronic authentications made by qualified certification service providers CERTUM QCA, CERTUM QTSA, CERTUM QOCSP, CERTUM QDVCS, CERTUM QDA, CERTUM QODA, CERTUM QACA, results in the invalidity of those authentications, unless it is proved that an authentication was made prior to the revocation of the certificate evidences.
+Requirements for revocation and suspension of certificates are specified in the e-IDAS Regulation, the Act and regulation on National Trust Infrastructure of 5th October 2016..
+In the case of the revocation of the certificate evidence of National root (NCCert) used for the verification of electronic authentications made by qualified certification service providers CERTUM QCA, CERTUM QTSA, CERTUM QOCSP, CERTUM QDVCS, CERTUM QDA, CERTUM QRRA, CERTUM QACA, results in the invalidity of those authentications, unless it is proved that an authentication was made prior to the revocation of the certificate evidences.

 Requirements mentioned above are particularly essential for long term electronic signatures which are verified after expiration of the certificate associated with this signature.
-Such situation is illustrated in Figure 432.
+Such situation is illustrated in Figure 420.
 Moreover, the revocation of the certificate evidence, deletion of an entry of authority from the register of qualified certification service providers or in the case of cessation of the certification authority operation shall not result in the invalidity of qualified certificates issued by these authorities before the time point of this revocation.

-Fig.4 Successful verification of electronic signature based on algorithm described in RFC 3280 recommendations.
+Fig.4 Successful verification of electronic signature based on algorithm described in RFC 5280 recommendations.